Inline Skating Tricks for Beginners

 The T-stop is a nice and quick way to stop without brakes, but it can wear down your wheels pretty fast.

-4. Learn How to Do Simple Jumps
+4. Jumps: Learn How to Do Jumps on Rollerblades

 Rollerbladers do all kinds of fancy-looking jumps.
 But not every kind of jump is easy or even safe for a beginner.